varachit/Star-Wars-API/README.md

 ## Note
 Greeting Mr. Morrison, I'm Varachit Wirunpat.
 This is my first REST API Django Project.
 The reason for choosing Django is because I would like to try something new and challenging as to adapt the existing knowledge with the new framework.
 Thank you for visiting and have a great day!

+The production is currently work-in-progress, additional .env is required to manage domain and relevant configuration.

 ## Technology
 ### Frontend
 - React 18.0.0